3 Dry Dropper Rigs: An Illustrated Step by Step Guide

-Dry dropper setup method #2: Dropper tied to the hook eye of the dry fly.
+Dry dropper rig setup #2: Dropper tied to the hook eye of the dry fly.

-With this method, the dropper is connected by adding 12-18 inches of fluorocarbon tippet to the dry fly’s hook eye after the dry has been tied to the end of the running tippet.
+With this method, the dropper is connected by adding 12-18 inches of fluorocarbon tippet to the dry fly’s hook eye after the dry has been tied to the end of leader.
 Davy knots should be used for both attachments.

-2. Take a piece of fluorocarbon tippet and cut to 12-18 inches, the length depends on the depth you would like your dropper to be fished at.
+Take a piece of fluorocarbon tippet and cut to 12-18 inches.
+The length depends on the depth you would like your dropper to be fished at.

 The dropper fly should be significantly lighter in weight, and at least 2 sizes smaller than the dry.
 Because it sits directly below the dry, if the dropper is too heavy, it can easily pull the dry below the surface (using flies made of foam will significantly improve this and allow for heavier and larger droppers to be used, but at the same time decrease the ease of strike detection).

-For the same reason, ample amounts of floatant should be added to the dry fly (make sure not to get any on the dropper or it will be a real pain to get it to sink).
+For the same reason, plenty of floatant should be added to the dry fly (make sure not to get any on the dropper or it will be a real pain to get it to sink).

 Don’t be afraid to add some motion to this rig.
 The direct connection between the two flies helps them pull back and forth against each other, which fish often see as natural movement.

-The dropper rides directly below the dry, so swirling surface currents won’t impede a drag free drift.
+The dropper rides directly below the dry, so swirling surface currents are less likely to impede a drag free drift.